6 Ways to Overcome Shyness

-So learn to recognize exactly what is it that brings on the shyness.
+So learning to recognize exactly what is it that brings on the shyness will help you overcome shyness.
 No one is shy in every situation, so there always is something recognizable to find.
 Otherwise, how would you know when to be shy?
 Knowing what brings on the shyness will help you identify your own strengths.
 Then you can stop worrying about when the shyness might strike again, and the extra confidence will help get rid of it altogether.

 Turn it positive

 Some shyness is so deep rooted that positive thinking and jolly affirmations will not reach it.
 In those cases it is worth considering hypnotherapy.
-Hypnosis can access the inner mind and a skilled therapist can find the cause of the problem and remove it.
+Hypnosis can access the inner mind.
+A skilled therapist can find the original cause of the problem and remove it.
 Once the cause has been eradicated it is gone forever.
 Another form of remodeling the subconscious uses tapping on your face while thinking about the thing you are trying to avoid.
 There are many brands of this energy tapping technique and it is often highly effective.

 Sometimes shyness comes from you imagining things going wrong and being made to look like a fool.
-So the cure is to imagine things going right.
+So the how to overcome shyness is to imagine things going right.
 There are many visualization techniques.
 Most involve thinking about the situation, visualizing what you are wearing, who else is there, every detail of the event, and then mentally going through the process, but visualizing everything going exactly the way you want it to be.

 That way you build up a replacement image.
 Your mind now has a memory of a successful outcome, instead of a negative one.
-If you go over the visualization again and again, it will eventually replace the fear with confidence.
+If you go over the visualization again and again, it will eventually replace the fear with confidence, and overcome shyness.

 Mirror a Talker

 When you are in a gathering, look around and find someone who is confident, engaging, sharing with a small group.
 Not the guest of honor, but someone who just naturally feels good in company.
-Mentally imagine what it would be like to be them, put yourself into their body, see the world the way you imagine they see it, and discretely copy their feelings, how they stand, how they use their hands.
+Mentally imagine what it would be like to be them.
+Put yourself into their body, see the world the way you imagine they see it.
+Discretely copy their feelings, how they stand, how they use their hands, overcome shyness.